WhiteflagProtocol/whiteflag-api/doc/protocol.md

 processed by the `management.js` module, which passes the authentication information to the `authentication.js` module for validation.

-The API has an endpoint to provide pre-shared secret authentication token for authentication method 2.
+The API has an endpoint to provide pre-shared secret authentication tokens for authentication method 2.

 Validated originators are stored in the Whiteflag protocol state, through